Skip to content

 FieldTypeDefaultDescription

-The schema generation pipeline runs from Pydantic models to the guest/UI descriptor schema:
+The schema generation pipeline runs from Pydantic models to two output files:

 flowchart LR